 - Barriers or delineators should be made of wrought iron or wood.
 Metal may also be appropriate.
 Planters may be made of other suitable materials but may not be made of plastic. - The style of the barrier or delineator should complement the architecture of the building façade and the style of the outdoor dining furniture.

 APPENDIX C. STREET STANDARDS

-These standards should be applied, to the greatest extent possible as determined by the City's Engineer with consultation from the Technical Review Committee, to all new street construction or reconstruction.
+These standards should be applied, to the greatest extent possible, to all new street construction or reconstruction.

 GENERAL STANDARDS AND REQUIREMENTS